Almenon/simple-input/README.md

 # simple-input
-A simple javascript file for listening to keyboard events
+A simple javascript file for reacting to keyboard events.

-Use this format for adding single listener:

-addListener('f', myfunction);

-Use this format for adding multiple listeners:

-var Listeners = {
+It automatically creates a listener for 'keydown' events.
+You can provide it functions to call for a specified key.
+Either use addListener('*keyName*', myfunction) or pass in a object to addListeners:

+addListeners({

-  w: myfunction1
+  w: myfunction2

-  a: myfunction2
+  a: myfunction3

-}
-addListeners(Listeners);
+})

+Possible features in future version:

+* support for 'keyup', 'mousedown', and other listeners
+* support for ***REMOVED*** geusters
+* key combinations
+* wildcards (ex: 'any', 'number')
+* integration with other libraries
+* a 'movement' listener that automatically passes in movement info based on WASD keys (useful for canvas games)

+Don't like my library?
+Want more features?
+Try http://dmauro.github.io/Keypress/